Pabau GO app

 Cliniko alternatives and how Pabau compares

-Pabau sits in a different category.
+Pabau, an all-in-one practice management platform, sits in a different category.
 Where Cliniko is purpose-built for allied health simplicity, Pabau is built for practices that need depth across scheduling, clinical documentation, reporting, billing, and patient engagement.
 You can see how Pabau compares to Cliniko across specific feature categories on the comparison page.

 • Reporting: Pabau’s reporting and analytics dashboards cover revenue by treatment type, practitioner performance, appointment source attribution, and retention metrics.
 Cliniko’s reporting module does not reach this depth.